Nginx Ingress Integrator

 juju run-action nginx-ingress-integrator/0 --wait describe-ingresses

-This will show something like the following:
+This will return something like the following:

 unit-nginx-ingress-integrator-0: